MISP/misp-rfc/misp-core-format/raw.md

 In any other publication state, the published value MUST be false.

 published is represented as a JSON boolean. published MUST be present.

+#### info

+info represents the information field of the event. info a free-text value to provide a human-readable summary of the event. info SHOULD NOT be bigger than 256 characters.

+info is represented as a JSON string. info MUST be present.

+#### threat_level_id

+threat_level_id represents the threat level.

+0:
+:   Undefined

+1:
+:   Low

+2:
+:   Medium

+3:
+:   High

+If a higher granularity is required, a MISP taxonomy applied as a Tag SHOULD be preferred.

+threat_level_id is represented as a JSON string. threat_level_id SHALL be present.

+#### date

+date represents a reference date to the event in year-month-date format.
+For a more precise time reference, the timestamp key is used.

+date is represented as a JSON string.

 <reference anchor='MISP-P' target='https://github.com/MISP'>
   <front>
    <title>MISP Project - Malware Information Sharing Platform and Threat Sharing</title>